 What you can do

-Your time with your doctor is often limited, so preparing a list of questions will help you make the most of your time together.
-Some questions you might want to ask your doctor or your child's doctor include:
+Preparing a list of questions will help you make the most of your time with your doctor.
+Some questions you might want to ask your or your child's doctor include:

 - What's the likely cause of the symptoms?
 Are there other possible causes?